braintree/braintree_ios/README.md

   </dict>
 ```

-We are actively working to update the SSL certificates of these servers so that your app will not require these exceptions in the near future.
+In the future, the SSL certificate will be updated so that your app will not require this exception.

 ### URL Query Scheme Whitelist